mbrt/keygen-post/post.md

 Let's decompose the big picture of the registration check presented before piece by piece.
 We will try to solve it bit by bit, to reduce the solution space and so, the complexity.

 Recall that the algorithm is composed by three main conditions:

-The validation is divided in three main parts:

 * serial number must be valid by itself;
 * serial number, combined with mail address have to correspond to the actual customer number;